The Audacity Gambit

 She didn’t like the way her mask made her all too aware of her breathing, or that her night-time facial routine now included extra steps to wipe the soot from her skin.
 And she especially didn’t like that her best friend Becka had to rely on grocery deliveries, hiding inside with a rescue inhaler, her air purifier purring constantly as it scrubbed air already half-cleaned by the house’s HVAC filters.

-This 3k+ word short story is available on Gumroad for $0+ or on Itch.io for $0+ as mobi, epub, and pdf files.
+This 3k+ word short story is on Itch.io for $0+ as mobi, epub, and pdf files.

 Before Dungeons, Dragons & Dives: Reives